rob-scape/hgw-mod1-firmwares/README.md

  # bezier curve with spike/ jitter mode
 Bezier curve random CV generator by Hagiwo adapted for Mod1 and added a second Spike/Jitter Bezier mode, accesible via button.\
+Smooth random CV source with additional spike and jitter mode.\
 Spike, jitter probability and spike length can be fine tuned in code.
 I think i settled for nicely erratic not too random values in the spike mode.

 - Pot1 → freq